pedrocamargo99/mushroom-classification/README.md

 # Mushroom Classification using multiple Machine Learning Algoritms
 Solving a Classification problem in Python as a part of my Data Analysis Course assessment.
-Consists of implementing multiple ML Algoritms using the same Database, evaluating the results of each and infering the best one.
+Consists of implementing multiple ML Algoritms using the same Database, evaluating the results of each and inferring the best one.

 📕 **Database Description**